Process of a civil lawsuit

-Once you’ve become injured or harmed in any way, you may seek out legal representation by the an attorney to recover the financial compensation you believe you are owed.
+Once you’ve become injured or harmed in any way, you may seek out legal representation by the attorney to recover the financial compensation you believe you are owed.
 Your attorney will have you sign a client retainer; a written agreement that authorizes your attorney to act on your behalf.
 Once this agreement has been signed, your attorney will conduct an interview to evaluate the facts centering the accident to discover an appropriate plan of action.
 During this interview, it is imperative that you are as honest and explain what happened to the best of your ability.

 Once your attorney has gathered all of the facts, he or she will draft up a formal complaint based on the information provided.
 The exact steps for filing the complaint vary by state/jurisdiction, as do the rules for the service of process.

 Once the complaint has been filed and served, the defendant’s response (answer) must also be filed with the courts and served to the opposing party.
 The answer must either a) admit fault or b) deny fault.
-If fault is denied, they must explain their reasoning for denial.
+If the fault is denied, they must explain their reasoning for denial.
 This response also provides the opportunity for the defendant to file a counter-claim against the plaintiff.

 Discovery is the exchange of information and narrowing of the issues in dispute of a case.
 It can be a simple process or a long, drawn-out process.
 The nature of discovery depends largely on the type of claim involved.
 If the case is clear-cut and there are witness statements and supporting photographic evidence, it is likely that not much discovery will be required.
 However, if the case is complex the discovery of information can last for years.

 Not all lawsuits advance to trial.
 In fact, the majority of cases are informally settled via Alternate Dispute Resolution (ADR) methods by the parties outside of court.
 A small percentage of cases are actually tried by a judge and jury.
 Examples of ADR include: